 What do you mean by the term "journey"?

 An International Journey is a visit by club members of one country to club members of another country.
 A Domestic Journey is a visit between two clubs in the same country.
 An Outbound Journey is when we visit another club and we are then known as the Ambassadors.
 An Incoming Journey occurs when a club visits us and we are then known as the Hosts.

 Journeys are arranged by FFI in Atlanta and locally coordinated by a Journey Coordinator.
-Photos of some past journeys can we viewed here.
+Photos of some past journeys can be viewed on the Photos tab.

 Domestic journeys range from 3-7 days and international journeys from 5 - 7 days.

-A Journey Coordinator (JC) is appointed by the club's Board of Directors subject to the club's policies.
-The JC, with a committee, recruits ambassadors or hosts, plans events or coordinates travel, communicates with their corresponding JC, maintains a budget and submits a report at the close of the journey.
+A Host Coordinator (HC) is appointed by the club's Board of Directors to organize an inbound journey and is subject to the club's policies.
+The HC, with a committee, recruits home hosts, day hosts, dinner hosts, plans a program for the incoming ambassadors, communicates with the corresponding Ambassador Coordinator, maintains a budget and submits a report at the close of the journey.

 How are Incoming Journey Ambassadors hosted?

 A. Home hosts.
 The Host Coordinator assures that each incoming ambassador is assigned a home host from our club.
 That host invites the ambassador to be part of his/her household for the entire time of the journey in Greater Des Moines.
 Hosts provide breakfasts and meals not included as part of a club event, sleeping accommodations, and transportation to the scheduled events for that week.
 Throughout the week a natural camaraderie between host and ambassador evolves.

 Home hosts usually initiate correspondence with their newly assigned ambassadors as soon as the 'match' is known.
 Some friendships last years after the journey is completed.